Welcome

 Tasman

-• Small populations of FAW have been observed in multiple maize paddocks.
-Walk your crops and identify larvae, consult with your advisor if you have any concerns.
+• Populations of FAW have been observed in multiple maize paddocks.
+Maize is now well advanced and should have outcompeted any FAW pressure, although grain crops and sweetcorn crops should still be scouted regularly.
+Walk your crops and identify damage and larvae.
+Consult with your advisor if you have any concerns.

 Taranaki and Manawatu-Whanganui